vmware-archive/ansible-role-kubernetes-master/documentation/deploy_app_in_kube_via_chaperone.md

 ###Apache Controller Configuration
 1. Add the URL where the Apache Docker container is maintained in the _Container Image URI_ text box.
 This address needs to be resolvable by the Kubernetes master.
-2. The default of _Image Pull Policy_ is _Always_, if the Apache container is already cached locally and there is no update then select _Never_ in the dropdown.
+2. The default of _Image Pull Policy_ is _Always_, if the Apache container is already cached locally and there is no update then _Never_ can be selected in the dropdown.
 3. For demo purposes leave the _Number of Apache replicas_ at the default of 1.

 ###Apache Service Configuration